-Between taking standardized tests, applying for colleges and scholarships, participating in extracurriculars, and managing your high school classes, life can get pretty stressful for seniors.
+Between taking standardized tests, filling out college and scholarship applications, participating in extracurriculars, and managing your high school classes, life can get pretty stressful for seniors.
+But senior year also isn’t the time to let yourself slow down or get burnt out with your college goals in reach.
+With the right balance, you can get everything you need to done with a minimal amount of stress.
 Here are some easy tips to help manage your stress while preparing for college during application season.

 Do your research

 Don’t be the person who misses deadlines because they didn’t take the initiative to do some simple research.
 A lot of our stress comes from the uncertain.
 Get rid of your “what if,” “how do I,” and “when should I” questions through good old research.
 Start planning for college with timelines, videos, and articles on Khan Academy, or schedule an appointment with your guidance counselor.
 If you already know what colleges you’re applying to, make sure to look at their websites to find their specific deadlines.
 Once you know all the information about applying to your colleges, you can devise a plan for how to best manage your time to finish your applications well before the deadlines.
 If you have no clue where to start and need all-around tips and timelines, check out the College Board’s Get It Together for College—a planner and college advice book with checklists and helpful hints for everything you need to get yourself ready for college.
 Just remember, advice books and planners only reduce stress if you actually use them!